digital-codes/dragable_items/README.md

          *  Vector search (with embeddings)
          *  LLM classification

       We use LLM classification.
+Click **Suche** next to *Frage*.
 Model returns set of categories.
       Matching context is assembled into context field.
-      Optionally, environmental condition can be added to the context plus some indication for general climatic conditions to demonstrate integration of sensor data
+      Optionally, environmental condition can be added to the context plus some indication for general climatic conditions to demonstrate integration of sensor data via *Wetter* drop-down (remove option to change) Context field can be edited or cleared (click *Löschen*)

    4. Generation
-      Prompt, query and context sent to LLM model, response displayed
+      Prompt, query and context sent to LLM model, response displayed in **Antwort**

-Model usage might involve access to remote LLM service, therefore login to the backend is required.
+Model usage might involve access to remote LLM service, therefore **Login** to the backend is required (see *backend*)

+Download option for all text fields: click **Download**

+Samples for prompt, classfication and context in *public/data*

+## Backend

+Backend PHP code in *public/php*

 Configure the file "users.csv" with entries for

 ```csv